Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$

-We intend to prove a stronger version of the stated Theorem $\ref{systofhommetrics}$ by explicitly exhibiting the submanifold that realizes the systole.
-Taking inspiration in the well-studied case of the Fubini-Study metric \cite{berger} and \cite{gromov_systole}, together with the fact that the homogeneous family $\{g_t\}_{t \in \mathbb{R}_{>0}}$ is parameterized by the volume of the fiber of the Penrose fibration, it is intuitive to suppose that, for $t\leq 1 $, the systole should be achieved at the fiber of this fibration.
-On the other hand, since there exists a linear projective plane in $\mathbb{C}P^{2n+1}$ with tangent bundle contained in the distribution $\Lambda^1$, see Proposition $\ref{2sysbound}$, the intuition suggests that this linear projective plane should realize the systole for $t \geq 1$.
+We intend to prove a stronger version of Theorem $\ref{systofhommetrics}$ by explicitly exhibiting the submanifold that realizes the systole.
+Taking inspiration in the well-studied case of the Fubini-Study metric \cite{berger} and \cite{gromov_systole}, together with the fact that the homogeneous family $\{g_t\}_{t \in \mathbb{R}_{>0}}$ is parameterized by the volume of the fiber of the Penrose fibration, it is intuitive to guess that, for $t\leq 1 $, the systole should be achieved at the fiber of this fibration.
+On the other hand, since there exists a linear projective plane in $\mathbb{C}P^{2n+1}$ with tangent bundle contained in the distribution $\Lambda^1$ (see Proposition $\ref{2sysbound}$), the intuition suggests that this linear projective plane should realize the systole for $t \geq 1$.

-Subsequently, we properly verify the intuition as mentioned above.
+Subsequently, we properly verify that the intuitions above are corrected.
 This entails analyzing the two distinct cases $t \leq 1$ and $t \geq 1$.
 As suggested, these cases differ significantly in nature, and their dichotomy will persist throughout the section.
 We begin by exhibiting the aforementioned linear projective plane.

 \begin{prop} There exists a linear projective plane $\mathbb{C}P^1_T\subset \mathbb{C}P^{2n+1}$ such that $T\mathbb{C}P^1_T \subset \Lambda^1$.
 Moreover, there exists a subgroup $\mathrm{Sp}_{T}(1)$ of $\mathrm{Sp}(n+1)$ isomorphic to $\mathrm{Sp}(1)$, such that $\mathbb{C}P^1_T$ is invariant under its action, and the action is transitive. \end{prop} \begin{proof} Define $\mathbb{C}P^1_T=\{[p_0:p_1:0:...:0]\in \mathbb{C}P^{2n+1}\}$.
 Therefore, $o=[\textbf{e}_1] \in \mathbb{C}P^1_T$ and